AndyTheFactory/romanian-nlp-datasets/README.md

-# romanian-nlp-datasets
+# a list of Romanian NL Datasets
-A list of Romanian NLP Datasets
+A curated list of open source and open access Romanian Language NLP Datasets

+## Unlabeled text Corpora